-Glacier National Park is located in Montana’s Rocky Mountains right at the U.S. and Canada border.
+Glacier National Park is located in Montana’s Rocky Mountains right at the US-Canada border.
 It’s often called the “Crown of the Continent” and is one of the most photogenic of all the national parks.
 With the park’s abundance of beautiful landscapes and wildlife, it’s truly a paradise for nature lovers.

 Why Visit Glacier National Park?

-If the photos of the park themselves don’t convince everyone to visit Glacier National Park, I’m not sure what will.
-The park is home to some of the most pristine forest, meadows, mountains, and lakes.
-In fact, there are 762 lakes in Glacier National Park, 131 of which are named.
+If the park photos alone don’t convince you to visit Glacier National Park, know that it’s even more stunning in person.
+The park is home to some of the most pristine forests, meadows, mountains, and lakes.
+In fact, there are 762 lakes in Glacier National Park, only 131 of which are named.

 It’s also home to 26 glaciers and 175 mountains!
-Not to mention the wildlife you’re guaranteed to see with 71 species of mammals roaming the park.
-Mountain goats are the official symbol of the park and bears are spotted so often you’ll want to be armed with bear spray at all times.
+That’s not to mention the wildlife you’re guaranteed to see with 71 species of mammals roaming the park.
+Mountain goats are the official symbol of the park, and bears are spotted so often that you’ll want to be armed with bear spray at all times.